magpie-ea/magpie3-color-reference/README.md

 # magpie3-color-reference

-This is a sample experiment using _magpie.
+This is a shortened version of the color reference game described by Monroe et al. ([2017](https://aclanthology.org/Q17-1023/)) using [magpie](https://magpie-experiments.org/).

-First, set up the project with `npm install`
+An online version of the game is [here](https://magpie-ea.github.io/magpie3-color-reference/).

-To run the project locally, run `npm run serve`
+To run the project locally, run `npm install` and `npm run serve`.

-To build the project for deployment (e.g. to Netlify), run `npm run build`

 For more information, see our [getting started guide](https://magpie-ea.github.io/magpie-site/experiments/introduction.html).